borntofrappe/svelte-tutorial/README.md

 ## [Wind Chill Index](https://codepen.io/borntofrappe/pen/WNNrrJg)

 Compute the wind chill index on the basis of the input temperature and speed.
-Differentiate the result according to the chosen unit of measure.

-**Tags**: form, dispatch, spread

 ## [Concentration](https://codepen.io/borntofrappe/pen/yLLVNME)